Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-\textbf{Cold ($\rm X^0$) excitons -- } We now comment on the microscopic mechanisms leading to a reduction of the $\rm X^0$ lifetime and subsequent $\rm X^0$ PL quenching.
-As discussed previously, both short-range charge tunelling and dipole-dipole mediated F\"orster-type resonant transfer (FRET)\cite{Forster1948} may contribute.
-FRET from TMD excitons to graphene has recently been considered theoretically and experimentally, following numerous studies in 2D-2D hybrid systems, including organic/inorganic semiconductor heterostructures~\cite{Basko1999} and semiconductor nanoplatelet/graphene heterostructures\cite{Federspiel2015}.
-In contrast to the case of point-like systems or 0D-2D heterostructures~\cite{Chen2010,Gaudreau2013,Federspiel2015,Prins2014}, conservation of the exciton center of mass momentum in a 2D-2D system has drastic consequences on the FRET rate.
-Indeed, since the momentum-dependent FRET efficiency scales as $q_{\rm X}^2\exp{\left(-2q_{\rm X}d\right)}$~\cite{Basko1999,Selig2019}, where $d$ the TMD-graphene distance, no FRET is expected for excitons at $q_{\rm X}=0$ and more broadly for $\rm X^0$ excitons in the light cone (such that $q_{\rm X}\lesssim 10^{7} \rm m^{-1}$), i.e.,that is $q_{\rm X}\ll E_{\rm X^0}/(\hbar v_{\rm F})$, with $v_{\rm F}$ the Fermi velocity of graphene).
+\textbf{Discussion: cold excitons ($\mathrm X^0$) -- } We now comment on the microscopic mechanisms leading to a reduction of the $\tau_{\mathrm{X^0}}$ and $\mathrm X^0$ PL quenching.
+As discussed previously, both short-range charge tunelling and FRET~\cite{Forster1948} may contribute.
+FRET from TMD excitons to graphene has recently been considered theoretically~\cite{Selig2019} and experimentally~\cite{Froehlicher2018,Lorchat2020,Dong2023,Tebbe2024}, following numerous studies in 2D-2D hybrid systems, including organic/inorganic semiconductor heterostructures~\cite{Basko1999} and semiconductor nanoplatelet/graphene heterostructures~\cite{Federspiel2015}.
+In contrast to the case of point-like systems or $\mathrm{0D-2D}$ heterostructures~\cite{Chen2010,Gaudreau2013,Federspiel2015,Prins2014}, conservation of the exciton center of mass momentum in a 2D-2D system has major consequences on the FRET rate.
+Indeed, since the momentum-dependent FRET efficiency scales as $q_{\mathrm X}^2\exp{\left(-2q_{\mathrm X}d\right)}$~\cite{Basko1999,Selig2019}, where $d$ is the TMD-graphene distance, no FRET is expected for excitons at $q_{\mathrm X}=0$ and more broadly FRET is inefficient for $\mathrm X^0$ excitons in the light cone (such that $q_{\mathrm X}\lesssim 10^{7} \mathrm m^{-1}$), i.e., $q_{\mathrm X}\ll E_{\mathrm X^0}/\left (\hbar v_{\mathrm F}\right )$, with $E_{\mathrm X^0}$ the $\mathrm{X}^0$ energy and $v_{\mathrm F}$ the Fermi velocity of graphene.